human-pangenomics/hpp_pangenome_resources/README.md

 * snarls format: [snarls](https://github.com/vgteam/vg/wiki/Index-Construction)

 #### Filtered Graphs
-Note that there are also two filtered versions of each (grch38 & chm13) of the base graphs.
-See the indexes for file locations.
-* files with maxdel.10mb in the name have some big bubbles (spurious deletions > 10mb) removed
-* files with minaf.0.1 in the name have big bubbles removed, but are also filtered to remove the nodes not in 10% of haplotypes

-The maxdel graphs should be used if your analysis will have issues with the large bubbles in the original graph.
-The minaf graphs are currently only used for running Giraffe in order to make surjected BAMs.
+The [Giraffe](https://www.biorxiv.org/content/10.1101/2020.12.04.412486v2.abstract) short read mapper relies on the graph's snarl decomposition.
+The versions of the Cactus/Minigraph graphs released here contain some spurious large deletion edges that make this decomposition less efficient, which impacts Giraffe *runtime*.
+Furthermore, we have found that for calling small variants with the Giraffe-[DeepVariant](https://doi.org/10.1038/nbt.4235) pipeline, *accuracy* is improved if all alleles with frequency < 10% are removed from the graph before indexing.
+Two filtered versions of each of the two Minigraph/Cactus graphs are available [here](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=pangenomes/freeze/freeze1/minigraph-cactus/filtered/).
+The graphs with `maxdel.10mb` in the name (recommended to speed up general mapping experiments) were created by removing edges that imply deletions > 10mb, and the graphs with `minaf.0.1` in the name (recommended when using with DeepVariant) were created by removing, in addition to the deletions, nodes that are covered by fewer than 9 haplotypes.

 ### PGGB